keith-oak/unifiedcatalogpy/README.md

 Microsoft Purview requires an authorized identity to perform tasks.
 You can choose between authenticating as a user (via [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/get-started-with-azure-cli)) or using a Service Principal.

 > [!NOTE]
-> In most cases you should be using a Service Principal to query Purview (RBAC permissions can be scoped independently of a user).
-Remember that ownership of an artifact defaults to its creator unless you specify a user/group creation.
+> In most cases you should be using a Service Principal to query Microsoft Purview (RBAC permissions can be scoped independently of a user).
+Remember that ownership of an artifact defaults to its creator unless you specify a user/group at creation.

 If you are using the Azure CLI, be sure to log in using `az login` before running your Python notebook.
 Alternatively, follow the instructions to set up a Service Principal in the [Setup Instructions](#setup-instructions).